donaldRwilliams/BGGM/README.md

-The predictive check method uses Jensen-Shannon divergence (i.e., symmetric Kullback-Leibler divergence [Wikipedia](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence)) and the Sum of squared error (for the partial correlation matrices) to compare groups (Williams et al. 2020).
+The predictive check method uses Jensen-Shannon divergence (i.e., symmetric Kullback-Leibler divergence [Wikipedia](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence)) and the sum of squared error (for the partial correlation matrices) to compare groups (Williams et al. 2020).

 In this first example, personality networks are compared for males and